qiskit-community/qiskit-metal/README.md

 conda env list
 conda env remove -n <env_name_exist>
 ```
-Notice that using the `conda env update` command might introduce inconsistencies in your virtual environment, that could render it unusable.
-That can occur when a conda update occurs after any number of pip install.
+Notice that using the `conda env update` command might introduce inconsistencies in your virtual environment, and render it unusable.
+This occurs in general when using conda install commands after any number of pip install commands.

 #### Without conda: Setup in a virtual environment (alternative setup)